galElmalah/personal-blog/content/posts/2023-goals/index.md

 3. Range queries

 These types of blog posts are pretty easy to write, assuming you understand the question.
-There is also an added value of diving deeper into a solution/problem/approach.
+There is also an added value in diving deeper into a solution/problem/approach.

 Besides solving coding questions, I would also like to write about various topics like team management, project management, books I liked, and some random thoughts.